 - Inexpensive to produce

-- This device can be used to exchange endotracheal tubes in patients on prolonged ventilators to prevent infection, tube blockage or malfunction.
+- This novel endotracheal tube exchanger can be used to change breathing tubes in patients on prolonged ventilators to prevent infection, tube blockage or malfunction

-- It can be used to exchange endotracheal tubes in patients who have undergone upper respiratory/gastrointestinal tissue repair or dissection where losing the airway track might be problematic.
+- The device can be used to exchange endotracheal tubes in patients who have undergone upper respiratory/gastrointestinal tissue repair or dissection where losing the airway track might be problematic

-- It can be used to exchange endotracheal tubes in patients with anatomical complexities in which tube exchange might otherwise be difficult.
+- The device can be used to exchange endotracheal tubes in patients with anatomical complexities in which tube exchange might otherwise be difficult

 Michael A. Olympio, MD